Paul Lo Duca: Mitchell Report

 On December 13, 2007, Lo Duca was named in the Mitchell Report in connection with human growth hormone use.
 Lo Duca allegedly received the hormone HGH from former Mets clubhouse attendant and steroids dealer Kirk Radomski, who produced three checks from Lo Duca totaling $3,200.
 Federal investigators also seized handwritten notes from Lo Duca to Radomski during a search of Radomski's house.
 The report also claims that Lo Duca introduced several other baseball players to Radomski, including Adam Riggs, Kevin Brown, Éric Gagné, and Matt Herges.

 The Mitchell Report cites an October 2003 meeting among Dodgers officials that included discussion of the possible use of steroids by some players.
 The notes of the meeting say:

 Six months later, the Dodgers traded Lo Duca to the Florida Marlins.
 Mitchell did not identify the Dodgers officials involved, nor if other players were traded because they stopped taking steroids.

 On January 9, 2013, in response to the Baseball Hall of Fame announcement in which no players were elected, Lo Duca acknowledged his steroids use, tweeting "I took PEDs and I'm not proud of it...but people who think you can take a shot or a pill and play like the legends on that ballot need help."

 Personal life

 Lo Duca was born in Brooklyn, New York, but was raised in Glendale, Arizona, and attended Apollo High School, after attending St Simon and Jude Middle School.
 On August 7, 2006, the New York media leaked a story about his divorce suit with his wife, Sonia (Flores) Lo Duca, a former Playboy model.
 The leak by the New York Post led Lo Duca to threaten to stop giving interviews to the media.
-Lo Duca had been "one of the most helpful and available players in the Mets clubhouse," and afterward resumed giving interviews, as long as they pertained to baseball.
+Lo Duca had been "one of the most helpful and available players in the Mets clubhouse", and afterward resumed giving interviews, as long as they pertained to baseball.
 Lo Duca has a daughter, Bella Lucia, with his ex-wife.

-LoDuca is a TV analyst and handicapper in the horseracing industry, currently working on the Saratoga Live telecast.
+Lo Duca is a TV analyst and handicapper in the horseracing industry, currently working on the Saratoga Live telecast.

+In February of 2025, the New York Post reported that Lo Duca had recently been in a “bad accident” resulting in “multiple fractures.”
+The injuries were so severe that Lo Duca was left unable to eat for a "couple weeks."